fzn0x/node-express-starter/README.md

     An Opinionated Boilerplate for <a href="https://nodejs.org/en/">Node.js</a>
 </p>

-Aksara means **script** for <a href="https://en.wikipedia.org/wiki/Javanese_script">Javanese</a>.
+node-express-starter means **script** for <a href="https://en.wikipedia.org/wiki/Javanese_script">Javanese</a>.

-Aksara is an Opinionated Boilerplate for Node.js which this boilerplate has its own provisions in file naming, whens application running and code management.
+node-express-starter is an Opinionated Boilerplate for Node.js which this boilerplate has its own provisions in file naming, whens application running and code management.

 ## Features